 On the other hand, if you are using conventional oil and you switch to synthetic oil, you may be able to lengthen the time between oil changes.
 You can ask the pros at Clayton's Auto Service for more information.
 They can offer you good auto advice about oils and service intervals based on your driving habits and requirements.

 So here's the bottom line for Corvallis vehicle owners: with longer oil change intervals, it's essential to follow them closely.
-Back in the day of 3 months or 3,000 miles, if you went an extra month or an extra thousand miles, your oil was still fresh enough that it didn't have time to build up much sludge.
+Back in the day of 3 months or 3,000 miles (5,000 kilometers), if you went an extra month or an extra thousand miles or couple of thousand kilometers, your oil was still fresh enough that it didn't have time to build up much sludge.

-But if your recommended interval is 6,500 miles and you go over another thousand, you're getting into heavy sludge territory.
+But if your recommended interval is 6,500 miles (10,000 kilometers) and you go over another thousand miles or couple of thousands of kilometers, you're getting into heavy sludge territory.
 You absolutely need to follow mileage intervals very closely.
 And don't forget your severe service schedule.
-If you do a lot of stop and go driving in Oregon, short trips, drive in dusty or polluted Corvallis conditions, hot or cold weather, or haul heavy loads, you're driving in severe service conditions.
+If you do a lot of stop and go driving in Oregon, short trips, drive in dusty or polluted Corvallis conditions, hot or cold weather or haul heavy loads, you're driving in severe service conditions.
 Your Clayton's Auto Service service advisor can help you determine which schedule to follow.

 So check your vehicle owner's manual or talk with your Clayton's Auto Service service advisor about where and how you drive in Corvallis.
 Should you change your oil closer to the regular schedule, or the severe service schedule?
 You need to make the call.

-Depending on driving conditions, the indicator in one test vehicle came on at anywhere from 2,500 miles to almost 7,000 miles.
-It's typically just over 4,000 miles.
-Sometimes we're driving easy miles that are easy on the vehicle – like a long road trip.
-Sometimes, we're driving hard miles – like towing a heavy trailer or a lot of around town driving.
+Depending on driving conditions, the indicator in one test vehicle came on at anywhere from 2,500 miles (4,000 km) to almost 7,000 miles (11,000 km).
+It's typically just over 4,000 miles (6,500 km).
+Sometimes our driving is easy on the vehicle – like a long road trip.
+Sometimes, our driving is hard on it – like towing a heavy trailer or a lot of around town driving.
 But, usually, it's a combination of both.

 Once again, it's up to you to make the call as to when to change your oil at Clayton's Auto Service to protect your vehicle engine.
 Another place where Oregon drivers can go wrong is with the type of oil they use.
 More and more new cars are coming to Corvallis owners filled with synthetic oil.
 Without going into a lot of detail right now, let's just say that synthetic oil lasts longer and is very resistant to oil sludge.